-Submitter Wyllys Chip Terry
+Administrative

-Affiliation BlueTrace
+Wyllys Chip Terry

-Address Line 1 91 Water Street
+VlueTrace

-Address Line 2
+91 Water Street

-City, State, Zip Castine, ME 04421
+Castine, ME 04421

-Phone 781-570-9406
+781-570-9406

-Fax
+chip@blue-trace.com

-Email chip@blue-trace.com
+Digital Recalls

-Proposal Subject Digital Recalls
+Model Ordinance Chapter X. ,05 Shellstock Identification B. Tags, .06 Shucked

-Specific NSSP Model Ordinance Chapter X. ,05 Shellstock Identification B. Tags, .06 Shucked
+Shellfish Labeling A. Shellfish Labeling

-Guide Reference Shellfish Labeling A. Shellfish Labeling
+.05 B. Tags.

-Guide Reference Text of Proposal/ Requested Action Shellfish Labeling A. Shellfish Labeling .05 B. Tags.
-(1) The dealers' tags shall: (a) Be durable (b) Be at least (2) The dealer's tag shall contain the following indelible, legible information in the order specified below: (a) The dealer's (b) The dealer's (c) The original (d) The harvest (e) If wet (f) The most (g) The type (h) The following (i) A link to a digital record where the consumer can check whether the product has been recalled.
+(1) The dealers' tags shall: (a) Be durable (b) Be at least (c) The dealer's tag shall contain the following indelible, legible information in the order specified below: (a) The dealer's (b) The dealer's (c) The original (d) The harvest (e) If wet (f) The most (g) The type (h) The following (i) A link to a digital record where the consumer can check whether the product has been recalled.
 Link can be a web address, QR code, UPC, or other digital link approved by the Authority.
-The link destination must be maintained by the harvester, dealer, Authority, or their designee. .06 A. Shellfish Labeling.
-(1) The dealer (2) If the (3) If the dealer (4) At a minimum (5) The dealer (7) The dealer (8) If the dealer (9) If the dealer (10) If the dealer (11) The dealer (12) A link to a digital record where the consumer can check whether the product has been recalled.
-Link can be a web address, QR code or other digital link approved by the Authority.
-The link destination must be maintained by the ha
+The link destination must be maintained by the harvester, dealer, Authority, or their designee.
+06 A. Shellfish Labeling.
+(1) The dealer (2) If the (3) If the dealer (4) At a minimum (5) The dealer (6) The dealer (7) The dealer (8) If the dealer (9) If the dealer (10) If the dealer (11) The dealer (12) A link to a digital record where the consumer can check whether the product has been recalled

 Public This will save lives by getting contaminated product off the shelves more quickly.
-Health Currently recalls rely on all participants in the supply chain communicating Significance effectively and efficiently.
+Health Significance Currently recalls rely on all participants in the supply chain communicating effectively and efficiently.
 Often communications are dropped as product moves and consumers/restaurants/retailers do not know a product has been recalled.
 Since every product has a tag/label there is a built in mechanism for communicating recalls (or most often the lack of) easily.
 Cost Information Most companies already have a website.
 Adding a page for recalls and linking to it from a shellfish tag is a minimal cost.
-Action by Task Force II, 2023 continue to discuss new technology.
-Submitter requested a withdrawal of proposal.
-Already covered in the Model Ordinance.